Spatio-Temporal Crop Aggregation for Video Representation Learning: Experiments

 \textbf{Pretrained backbones:} We use the pretrained checkpoints of $\rho$BYOL~\cite{feichtenhofer2021large}, SVT~\cite{ranasinghe2022self}, and three variants of VideoMAE~\cite{tong2022videomae} (base(B), large(L), and fine-tuned base(FT)).
 We choose $\rho$BYOL for their excellent linear performance, SVT for the usage of ViT~\cite{dosovitskiy2020image}, and VMAE for showing 1) the applicability of our proposed method to MAE models, 2) the scalability of our method to larger models, and 3) possibility of using supervisedly fine-tuned models as our backbone.
-All the models are self-supervisedly pretrained on Kinetics-400, except the fine-tuned VMAE base that was also finetuned on Kinetics-400. \\
+All the models are self-supervisedly pretrained on Kinetics-400, except the fine-tuned VMAE base that was also supervisedly finetuned on Kinetics-400.
+We also used a backbone pretrained and fine-tuned on SSv2 (VMAE$^\text{B}_\text{SSv2}$) for the SSv2 experiment to show the universality of \methodName with respect to the pretraining dataset.